SAZZAD-HT/RepositoryPatternAsp.netCoreAPi/README.md

-# ASP.NET Core Web API with Repository Pattern
+# ASP.NET Core Web API  Repository Pattern

 This ASP.NET Core Web API project is built with .NET 8 and utilizes the Repository Pattern for data access.
 It is designed to be flexible, allowing you to choose between Code-First and Database-First approaches.